James Steed Zen-X Guided Meditation & Support

 Emergency procedures when you are having a panic attack or you anxiety seems to be getting out of control.

-8. Zen-X: Dealing with Intrusive Thought and Body Recall of Its Response to Relaxants (MP3)
+8. Zen-X: Dealing with Intrusive Thoughts and Body Recall of Its Response to Relaxants (MP3)

 Learning a mindfulness approach to intrusive thoughts and tapping your body’s ability to remember its responses to